By Marika Sboros

 Click here to read: Real beef dietitians have with Noakes

-You have “graduated” from LCHF to going full-scale carnivore.
+You have “graduated” from LCHF to carnivore.
 When and why?

-Apart from losing 60lbs by going meat only, any other benefits since becoming a carnivore?
+Apart from losing 60lbs, any other benefits since becoming a carnivore?

-At the end of 2008, I heard about people benefiting from eating only meat and wanted to give it a try.
+At the end of 2008, I heard about people benefiting from eating only meat.
 My only motivation at the time was weight loss.
 But it very quickly became apparent that it had a positive effect on my mood.
 I had been on anti-depressants since 1993 aged 20.
 Doctors diagnosed major depressive disorder.
 Then in my early 30s, they diagnosed bipolar type 2.
 That diagnosis was a relief.
 I thought it explained why the medication I was on for 15 years hadn’t worked well.
 But the new meds also didn’t work.

 Some might say it was the placebo effect?